KatjaScho/Drone-simulation/README.md

 ### Setup and configuration options

 ### Step 1: Setup
 - First of all you need an working environment to run MARS simulations.
-Therefor you need to install the .NET-SDK on your computer and an Integrated Development Environment (IDE).
-The easiest way is to install JetBrains Rider.
-For more information about the overall setup you can have a look [here](https://www.mars-group.org/docs/tutorial/installation)
+Therefor you need to install the .NET-SDK on your computer
+- If you want to make changes in the simulation model you also need an Integrated Development Environment (IDE).
+The easiest way is to install JetBrains Rider
+- For more information about the overall setup you can have a look [here](https://www.mars-group.org/docs/tutorial/installation)
 - Furthermore, you need docker on your machine if you want to run the visualisation
 - Than you can checkout this repository and open it with rider